adamkeinan/PyPull/README.md

 # PyPull
-Pull data from an API using Python
+ Pull and Post Information from an Public API or a Site using Python

+# On This Project I Will be mainly Use The Following Python Modules:
+- Django
+- Djangorestframework
+- Beautifulsoup
+- Requests

 [![Build status](https://ci.appveyor.com/api/projects/status/bn94b6e9fvpa20br/branch/development?svg=true)](https://ci.appveyor.com/project/adamkeinan/pypull/branch/development)